 The full relaxation of the buffer (from a rate of 2.5% to a zero rate) is envisaged at the reversal of the credit cycle, or in the event of profound imbalances that could threaten the functioning of the banking system.
 Indicators that react rapidly to financial stress apply to relaxation.
 The relaxation of the buffer is subject to a higher level of uncertainty, and requires a very high level of discretionary judgement.

-On the basis of the values of the indicators of imbalances in the banking system for the third quarter of 2020, and expert judgements, it is assessed that there are no risks in the banking system that derive from excessive lending, for which reason the buffer rate is set at 0% of the total risk exposure amount.
+On the basis of the values of the indicators of imbalances in the banking system for the fourth quarter of 2020, and expert judgements, it is assessed that there are no risks in the banking system that derive from excessive lending, for which reason the buffer rate is set at 0% of the total risk exposure amount.

 Requirement to maintain an institution-specific countercyclical capital buffer